Hallewell History, Family Crest & Coats of Arms

 Early History of the Hallewell family

 This web page shows only a small excerpt of our Hallewell research.
-Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Hallewell History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Hallewell History in all our PDF Extended History products and printed products wherever possible.

 Hallewell Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Hallewell has undergone many spelling variations, including Halliwell, Halligwell, Haliwell and others.

 Early Notables of the Hallewell family (pre 1700)

 Notables of the family at this time include Oibert Halliwell of Halliwell; and Edward Halliwell, English fellow of King's College, Cambridge from 1535 to 1548 who wrote the lost tragedy, Dido, which was performed before Queen Elizabeth I during her royal visit to the university on 7 August 1564.
-John Holwell...
-Another 51 words (4 lines of text) are included under the topic Early Hallewell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hallewell family